harness/developer-hub/docs/platform/14_Policy-as-code/add-a-governance-policy-step-to-a-pipeline.md

 helpdocs_is_published: true
 ---

-Currently, this feature is behind the feature flags `OPA_PIPELINE_GOVERNANCE`.
-Contact [Harness Support](mailto:support@harness.io) to enable the feature.Harness provides governance using Open Policy Agent (OPA), Policy Management, and Rego policies.
+Currently, this feature is behind the feature flag `OPA_PIPELINE_GOVERNANCE`.
+Contact [Harness Support](mailto:support@harness.io) to enable the feature.
+Harness provides governance using Open Policy Agent (OPA), Policy Management, and Rego policies.

 You can enforce policies in two ways: